frederni/Kvante-numerikk/README.md

-# TFY4215-Quantumn
+# Introduction to quantumn mechanics
+*TFY4215*

 Numeric tasks from course TFY4215.
+The assignment problems are written in Norwegian.